HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Model validation

 Initially, a wetting front $\mathscr{S}$ propagates downwards with a constant dimensionless speed (Figures~\ref{fig2:UKWT}\emph{b}-\emph{d}, red dashed line).
 The time variable is non-dimensionalized as $\tau=t/2.53$ hours where the characteristic time of 2.53 hours comes from dividing the transition depth of 5 m by hydraulic coefficient $K_h$ given in Table~\ref{table:1}.
-The initial wetting front $\mathscr{S}$ (shown by red dashed line) reaches the transition depth of $z=5$ m at $\tau=\tau_s=3.57$ (or $t=3.57\cdot 2.53\sim9$ hours), and a saturated region begins to form.
+The initial wetting front $\mathscr{S}$ reaches the transition depth of $z=5$ m at $\tau=\tau_s=3.57$ (or $t=3.57\cdot 2.53\sim9$ hours), and a saturated region begins to form.
 Afterwards, the saturated region forms due to large meltwater flux compared to the hydraulic conductivity of the refrozen region formed right below the transition depth, i.e., $z>5$ m.
-This saturated region expands in both directions bound by a perched water table ${\mathscr{S}^*_1}$ (green dashed line) that rises to the surface and the wetting front ${\mathscr{S}_3}$ (blue dashed line) percolates downward into the cold region.
-As the wetting front moves downward, some liquid refreezes and warms the surrounding snow to the melting temperature.
-Thus, there is a gradual reduction in porosity from 30\% to 21.2\% for $z>5$ m beginning at dimensionless time $\tau>\tau_s=3.57$ (Figure~\ref{fig2:UKWT}\emph{b}).
-In the saturated region, the $s_w$ is identical to unity, i.e., $s_w=1.0$.
+This saturated region expands in both directions bound by a perched water table ${\mathscr{S}^*_1}$ (top of the perched aquifer shown by green dashed line) that rises to the surface and the wetting front ${\mathscr{S}_3}$ (blue dashed line) percolates downward into the cold region.
+As the wetting front moves downward, some liquid refreezes and warms the surrounding firn to the melting temperature.
+Thus, there is a reduction in porosity from 30\% to 21.2\% across the wetting front for $z>5$ m beginning at dimensionless time $\tau>\tau_s=3.57$ (Figure~\ref{fig2:UKWT}\emph{b}).
 Lastly, ponding starts at a time when the rising perched water table reaches the surface, so the dimensionless ponding time $\tau_p$ can be calculated theoretically as $\tau_p=7.30$ ($t\sim18.5$ hours).
 All of these dimensionless shock speeds and times are computed analytically, and the resulting locations are plotted with dashed lines in Figures~\ref{fig2:UKWT}\emph{b-d}.
 The numerical solutions from the HydroFirn model in the absence of conduction, shown by contour plots, demonstrate an excellent comparison with the analytic solutions from the unified kinematic wave theory \citep{shadab2025unified}.